 Standards for elevation differences at manholes have been established to compensate for normal energy losses and to prevent surcharging of a sewer by a larger sewer.
 For purposes of slope calculation and for establishing elevation differences, the elevations are given at the intersection of the sewer centerlines (usually the center of the manhole).
-The rules for elevation differences at manholes are:
+The rules for elevation differences at manholes are as follows:

-- a) The crowns of incoming sewers shall be at least as high as the crown of the outgoing sewer.
-This is assuming all incoming lines are equal to or smaller than outgoing lines. - b) If the deflection angle of the sewer alignment at a manhole is less than 45°, the invert elevation difference shall be at least 0.10 foot. - c) If the deflection angle of the sewer alignment at a manhole is 45° or greater, the invert elevation difference shall be 0.20. - d) If there is a grade conflict with an existing utility, the maximum offset may be one foot (1') if approved. - e) The slope of a sewer within a manhole shall be no less than the slope of the same sewer outside of the manhole.

-- f) See Section 2.16d, Drop Manholes. - g) All connections must enter the manhole through a channel in the base.
+- A. The crowns of incoming sewers shall be at least as high as the crown of the outgoing sewer.
+This is assuming all incoming lines are equal to or smaller than outgoing lines.
+At a minimum, a 0.2 foot drop across the manhole is required. - B. If the deflection angle of the sewer alignment at a manhole is less than 45°, the invert elevation difference shall be at least 0.20 foot. - C. If the deflection angle of the sewer alignment at a manhole is 45° or greater, the invert elevation difference shall be 0.20. - D. If there is a grade conflict with an existing utility, the maximum offset may be one foot (1') if approved. - E. The slope of a sewer within a manhole shall be no less than the slope of the same sewer outside of the manhole. - F. See Section 2.16-D, Drop Manholes. - G. All connections must enter the manhole through a channel in the base.
 This includes drop connections, lateral sewer where allowed, and connections to existing manholes.